Cumberland Blues

 So what does this all mean?
 I haven’t talked about the lyrics much, because other people have done it at length.
 No one in the Dead ever worked in a coal mine or did any other manual labor so far as I know.
 That isn’t automatically a problem; plenty of people sing old folk and country songs whose lyrics are remote to their own experience.
 Is it better or worse that this is a Robert Hunter original rather than “authentic” folkloric material?
 I can’t decide.

 Buzz Poole’s 33 1/3 book about Workingman’s Dead has a whole chapter on “Cumberland Blues”, but it hardly talks about the song at all.
 Instead, Poole uses its labor theme as a jumping-off point for the story of the band as a business.
 He observes that most of the band’s founding members were high school dropouts, and if their music careers hadn’t worked out, they would very likely have ended up in a similar situation to the narrator of “Cumberland Blues”, though probably more like Phil’s post office job than literal coal mining.
-Of course, the band did succeed at creating a very successful business on their own terms, but it ended up becoming a trap, since they couldn’t stop touring without firing members of their enormous organization.
+Of course, the band did create a very successful business on their own terms, but it ended up becoming a trap, since they couldn’t stop touring without firing members of their enormous organization.
 As Poole puts it: “The band went from being the workers to becoming the mine from which others benefitted, extracting the valuable deposits until there was nothing left to haul out” (p.
 102).
 That is bleak!

 What does a person like me get out of this song?
-My main theory is that the words don’t actually matter all that much; they are providing color and vibe for the main musical content, which is everything else.
+My theory is that the words don’t actually matter all that much; they are providing color and vibe for the main musical content, which is everything else.
 Maybe I enjoy the vicarious blue-collar authenticity that comes from listening to people sing about the hardscrabble life of an honest laborer.
 This is my latent Puritanical work ethic rearing its head.
 The Grateful Dead would seem to be the least Puritanical Americans of all time, but in spite of their hedonism, they did keep up a relentless work schedule, especially Jerry.
 I guess the contradiction is what makes them interesting.

 1. My favourite Dead album and a great track.
 Thanks for your heroic efforts to make sense of it!